Ulta's 21 Days Of Beauty: Get 50% Off Kate Somerville, Smashbox, Tula, Clinique & More - E! Online

 Beauty enthusiasts and bargain hunters, rejoice!
 There are some great deals at Ulta.
 Their 21 Days of Beauty Sale is happening until September 18, with different markdowns on their best-selling makeup, skincare, haircare, and more items every single day.

 Today is the only day to save 50% on these products from Kate Somerville, Tula, Smashbox, Clinique, and more.
 Keep scrolling to shop today's deals at Ulta and to find out why these are must-buy products (especially at these prices).
+And, this year, for the first time ever, you can also get some of these savings at Target.

 Kate Somerville EradiKate Acne Treatment